 assert-instances (T, I) is triggered when the total number of objects of type T exceeds I at the next collection.
-By passing 0 for I, programmers can check that no instances of a particular class exist.
+Passing 0 for I checks that no instances of a particular class exist (at GC time.)

 Usage.
-This assertion is most useful for checking that either 0 or 1 instances of a certain class exist.
-For example, one might use this assertion to check that the singleton pattern is being correctly followed.
+This assertion is most useful for checking that either 0 or 1 instance of a certain class exist.
+For example, one might employ this assertion to check uses of the singleton pattern.
 For a variety of reasons, including subclassing and serialization, this design pattern is difficult to implement correctly [22].
 With GC assertions, we can easily check for correctness by asserting that only one instance of the class exists at a time.
 Note, however, that we cannot enforce the singleton pattern using GC assertions.